-Advantages Challenges Brand name recognition - there are Competition from many other ethnic many American chain restaurants in the restaurants all popular in the UK, eg. UK wanting to source American food Indian, Chinese, European. products. · There are a relatively small number of Price competition is fierce.
-However, specialist foodservice importers, capable currently good exchange rate with the US and interested in importing from the U.S. dollar.
-The U.S. has a good brand image in the Strict EU import regulations and UK. labeling/ingredient requirements.
-The country is English-speaking and is EU competitors do not pay import duty on therefore a natural gateway into the rest goods to the UK.
-The U.S. generally pays of Europe for U.S. exporters.
-0-25 percent import duty, depending on the product.
-The U.S. is a popular destination for UK Need to change image of American food, tourists and familiarity with U.S. products which is almost exclusively associated is widespread. with fast food.
+Advantages Challenges Brand name recognition - there are Competition from many other ethnic many American chain restaurants in the restaurants all popular in the UK, eg. UK wanting to source American food Indian, Chinese, European. products.
+There are a relatively small number of Price competition is fierce.
+However, specialist foodservice importers, capable currently good exchange rate with the US and interested in importing from the US. dollar.
+The US has a good brand image in the Strict EU import regulations and UK. labeling/ingredient requirements.
+The country is English-speaking and is UK importers don't pay duty on EU origin therefore a natural gateway into the rest goods.
+The importers of US origin of Europe for US exporters. products generally pay 0-25 perc import duty, depending on the product.
+The US is a popular destination for UK Need to change image of American food, tourists and familiarity with US products which is almost exclusively associated is widespread. with fast food.